Facebook Designates ‘Diamond And Silk’ Unsafe — Duo Claims Censorship

 — Diamond and Silk® (@DiamondandSilk) March 24, 2018

 Trump supporters and others have accused the progressive tech giants of engaging in censorship of right-wing websites and individuals (or those perceived as harboring conservative leanings) through methods such as algorithm changes, shadow banning, throttling, de-platforming, and de-monetization.
 A number of personalities and entities on the right have found themselves suspended for alleged hate speech or violations of terms of service under broad-brush or vague standards that they claim aren’t applied to their left-wing counterparts.
-These allegations have been denied by the Silicon Valley corporations.
+These allegations have been denied by the Silicon Valley media corporations.

+Twitter CEO Jack Dorsey raised eyebrows on Friday when he praised an article advocating for Democrats to run the entire country like they do in California and proposing that Repuiblicans be thoroughly defeated at the polls, The Wrap reported.

 Along those lines, PayPal co-founder Peter Thiel has implied that Silicon Valley has imposed a one-party dictatorship when it comes to politics.
-Trump backers are also wondering if Facebook would have reached the same conclusion about Diamond and Silk’s satire if the duo were Obama or Clinton fans.
+Trump backers also speculate whether Facebook would have reached the same conclusion about Diamond and Silk’s satire if the duo were Obama or Clinton fans.

+Parenthetically, in a study of 50 online publishers released last month, The Western Journal concluded that modifications to Facebook’s news feeds have adversely affected conservatives’ market share more than liberals.The Outline came up with similar findings after Facebook adjusted the news feeds to de-emphasize content from news publishers.

-In appearance on Fox & Friends this morning, Diamond stressed that their content has nothing whatsoever to do with violence or illegality (the latter which often shows up on Facebook without being blocked) and summarized the situation.
+In an appearance on Fox & Friends this morning, Diamond stressed that their content has nothing whatsoever to do with violence or illegality (the latter which often shows up on Facebook without being blocked) and summarized the situation.

 “We understand that Facebook is a private entity.
 But they are open to the public, so when you’re open to the public, the rules have to be same for everybody.”